-Admissions to the school will be determined by the Governing Board.
-Parents must complete a Local Authority Preference Form or apply online via the website (http://www.manchester.gov.uk/info/500321/primary_school_admissions).
-If you wish to have your application considered against the school's religious criteria then you must ALSO complete the Supplementary Form which is available from the school.

-If there are fewer than 45 applications, all applicants will be offered places.
+Admissions to the school will be determined by the Governing Body.
+Parents must complete a Local Authority Preference Form or apply online via the website www.manchester.gov.uk/info/500321/primary_school_admissions.
+If there are fewer than 60 applications, all applicants will be offered places.
 If there are more applications than the number of places available, the following oversubscription criteria will be applied:

-- 1. Looked After Children and previously Looked After Children. - 2.
+- Baptised Catholic Looked After Children and baptised Catholic previously Looked After Children.
+(Previously Looked After Children are children who were looked after, but ceased to be so because they were adopted or became subject to a residence order or special guardianship order.) - 2.
 Children with an exceptional social, medical, educational or religious need which can be best met, or only met at this school; - 3.
-Baptised Catholic children who have a sibling in the school at the time of admission and resident in the parish of St. Dunstan's - 4.
-Baptised Catholic children resident in the parish of St. Dunstan's.

-- 5. Baptised Catholic children who have a sibling in the school at the time of admission and resident in another parish. - 6.
-Other baptised Catholic children. - 7.
-Other children who have a sibling in the school at the time of admission. - 8.
+Baptised Catholic children who have a sibling in the school at the time of admission. - 4.
+Baptised Catholic children resident in the parishes of English Martyrs or St Edwards. - 5.
+Baptised Catholic Children of members of staff who have been employed at the school for two or more years at the time the application is made. - 6.
+Other Baptised Catholic Children. - 7.
+Looked After Children and previously Looked After Children. - 8.
+Other children who have a sibling in the school at the time of admission. - 9.
 All remaining applicants.